HAKANKOKCU/Budgie-App-Launcher/README.md

 * Change Shortcut Key To Any Key You Want

 ![resim](https://user-images.githubusercontent.com/103432992/169681661-82ce55ae-f670-4539-b1f3-9fac7bc5a050.png)
-* Press The Shortcut Key You Picked
+* Press The Shortcut Key You Picked (Press ESC To Close)
 * And Done.